hywiztechnologies/.github/profile/README.md

 Welcome to the official GitHub profile of Hywiz Technologies (SMC-Private) Limited - Software Development & Digital Marketing Company.

 ## About Us
-[Hywiz Technologies](https://hywiz.com) is a globally recognized software development and digital marketing company, that delivers innovative solutions to businesses across 20+ countries.
+<a href="https://hywiz.com" rel="dofollow">Hywiz Technologies</a> is a globally recognized software development and digital marketing company, that delivers innovative solutions to businesses across 20+ countries.
 Our comprehensive services include custom software development, web and mobile application development, AI integration, UI/UX design, and a full spectrum of digital marketing services such as SEO, PPC, google ads, lead generation social media management, and content marketing.
 By leveraging cutting-edge technologies and data-driven strategies, we help businesses maximize ROI and accelerate digital transformation in an increasingly competitive marketplace.

 With a strong focus on delivering measurable results, Hywiz Technologies partners with a diverse client base, from agile startups to industry-leading companies, offering tailored solutions that empower businesses to scale efficiently and enhance their online presence.
 Our expertise spans multiple industries, where we drive growth through technology innovation and strategic digital marketing initiatives that align with business goals.